 Once my divorce clients completes their parenting class, they receives a certificate of completion.
 I then file this certificate with the clerk of court.
 This certificate usually represents the last document that is filed prior to the final judgment, even though a parent may take the course immediately after the divorce is filed.

-For More Information Schedule a Free Initial Consultation
+For More Information Schedule an Initial Consultation

-If you have any questions about the paperwork in your divorce, or about any other family law issue, feel free to call AAA Family Law at 407-260-6001 and schedule a free thirty-minute initial consultation.
+If you have any questions about the paperwork in your divorce, or about any other family law issue, feel free to call AAA Family Law at 407-260-6001 and schedule an initial consultation.
 I will listen to your description of your situation and answer any questions you have .
 If you requires professional legal representation I will lay out a plan of legal action to protect your interests.
 Then I will quote you a fixed family lawyer retainer fee, not an hourly rate whose total you cannot predict.

 The AAA Family Law attorney retainer fees for divorces are:

 Contested Divorce Up To Mediation: $2,000 to $3,000.
 (An additional retainer amount is set before a trial if there is a trial.)